jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (a) the holder of the transport service licence is not a fit and proper person to be the holder of a transport service licence; or
-  (b) any person who has control of the transport service is not a fit and proper person to have control of the service; or (c) any representative who lives in New Zealand is not a fit and proper person to be a representative; or (d) any driver is not a fit and proper person.
+  (b) any person who has control of the transport service is not a fit and proper person to have control of the service; or (c) any representative who lives in New Zealand is not a fit and proper person to be a representative; or (d) any driver is not a fit and proper person; or (e) a new person has control of the transport service in contravention of section 30LA.
 (1A) Subsection (1)﻿(c) does not apply in relation to drivers who are facilitated to connect with passengers under a facilitated cost-sharing arrangement.
 (2) Subpart 5 applies to a decision to revoke a transport service licence.